ropensci/ijtiff/README.md

 #> [11,] 0.6549020 0.6431373 0.6431373 0.6431373 0.6431373
 ```

--   We just get a list of 6 frames, with no information about the channels.
+  - We just get a list of 6 frames, with no information about the
+    channels.
--   We get annoying warnings about ImageJ's private TIFF tags 50838 and 50839, which are of no interest to the `R` user.
+  - We get annoying warnings about ImageJ’s private TIFF tags 50838 and
+    50839, which are of no interest to the `R` user.
--   The numbers in the image array(s) are (by default) normalized to the range \[0, 1\].
+  - The numbers in the image array(s) are (by default) normalized to the
+    range \[0, 1\].

 ### The `ijtiff` package